kingkenway/mono/README.md

 It is built with NodeJS Express, which basically implements the core features of the Mono-Connect [API](https://docs.mono.co/reference).

 ### Walkthrough <br />
-1. It has a basic authentication system, where a user can [Login](https://sweet-loans.herokuapp.com/login), [Signup](https://sweet-loans.herokuapp.com/signup) and Logout of the system. <br />
+1. The web application has a basic authentication system, where a user can [Login](https://sweet-loans.herokuapp.com/login), [Signup](https://sweet-loans.herokuapp.com/signup) and Logout of the system. <br />
 2. Once signed in, a user is faced with a dashboard where he has to link his account through the mono widget. <br />
 3. On successful linkup, the page forces reload and fetches all the user's connected information right on the dashboard.<br />
 4. Also from the side navigation, a user can view his account balance, his recent transaction history, and then all transaction histories with pagination.<br />